 Rabinow has been informed that providing specifics of the case could involve him in legal proceedings.
 Since he does not know what the allegations are, he attempted for a year to proceed on grounds of collegiality: no response was forthcoming.

-Concurrently, he decided to proceed to a conceptualization of the events, as regardless of whatever the minutiae of this case may be (if they were to be revealed), many other colleagues and students at Berkeley and around the world have described parallel incidents.
+Concurrently, he decided to proceed to a conceptualization of the events, since, regardless of whatever the minutiae of this case may be (if they are ever to be revealed), many other colleagues and students at Berkeley and around the world have described parallel incidents.

-Currently (Fall 2018), Rabinow is exploring what other media exists—comic books, You Tube animated video, etc.— will protect him from further Star Chamber proceedings within the university, yet provide him an outlet for one version of events.
+In the fall of 2018, Rabinow began exploring what other media exists—comic books, You Tube animated video, etc.— that would protect him from further Star Chamber proceedings within the university yet provide him an outlet for one version of events.

-Freedom of speech and expression outside of the academy.
+Freedom of speech and expression outside the academy.